This blog may contain affiliate links. Read our disclosure policy for more info.

 Evening – Vermilion Lakes for Sunset

-Vermilion Lakes Road is reached from Mt Norquay Road so simply head down the mountain towards Banff and after you cross the Trans-Canada Highway turn right onto Vermilion Lakes Road.
+Vermilion Lakes Road is reached from Mt Norquay Road, so simply head down the mountain towards Banff, and after you cross the Trans-Canada Highway turn right onto Vermilion Lakes Road.

 Night – Explore Banff Town

-Banff 3-Day Itinerary
+Day 3 – Banff Itinerary

 - Morning: Icefields Parkway